-Limited Duty Officer (LDO) (Aviation) (63XX)
+Limited Duty Officer (Aviation) (63X0)

-Limited Duty Officer (LDO) (General Line) (64XX)
+Limited Duty Officer (General Line) (64X0)

-- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Competence.
+- d.
+Additional Considerations.
+The following are additional considerations in determining the best qualified officers: - (1) Competence.
 In addition to proven and sustained superior performance in command or other leadership positions, competence also includes the following attributes: - (a) Commitment to Operational Excellence.
 Because Mission One for every officer is the operational readiness of our Navy, the best qualified officers will demonstrate an unrelenting commitment to operational excellence.
 This commitment will be evidenced by mastery of the skills critical to naval warfare.
 The Navy values service and superior performance on operational fleet and subordinate command staffs. - (b) Continual Performance Improvement.
 This attribute includes the ability to self-assess and self-correct, using a "Get Real, Get Better" mindset every day.
-It also includes the ability to develop a culture of learning in the teams they are called to lead, embracing meaningful feedback as an opportunity to get better. - (c) Education and Professional Development.
-Graduate-level education that develops naval warfare competencies and prepares officers to lead and think strategically is integral to developing warfighting advantage.
-Professional Military Education (PME), advanced degree programs, professional certifications, experiential learning, and other non-standard educational opportunities provide a rich portfolio for developing future leaders.
-The boards will actively seek those officers whose records reflect operational excellence and increasing education, and exposure to strategic concepts.
-Strategic competition demands leaders who possess the ability to outthink and outfight all competitors and adversaries. - 1.
-In accordance with the Naval Education Strategy 2023 and Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with graduate education relevant to naval warfighting, experience in specialized areas, Navy PME and Joint PME (JPME).
+It also includes the ability to develop a culture of learning in the teams they are called to lead, embracing meaningful feedback as an opportunity to get better.

+(c) Education and Professional Development

+1. In accordance with the Naval Education Strategy 2023 and Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with graduate education relevant to naval warfighting, experience in specialized areas, and Navy Professional Military Education (PME) and Joint PME (JPME).
 In May 2018, the Unrestricted Line (URL) instituted a board selection process for in-residence graduate education programs.
 That board selection process ensures that URL officers with superior performance records are afforded the opportunity for graduate education.
 Cultivation of our best and brightest officers through high quality in-residence, low-residence, and hybrid learning enhances critical thinking skills and warfighting expertise.
 Beginning with officers in year group 2015, graduate education will be required prior to assuming major command.
-In determining officers who are best and fully qualified for promotion, the board should give favorable consideration to officers who have obtained naval warfighting-relevant graduate education.
+In determining officers who are best and fully qualified for promotion, the boards should give favorable consideration to officers who have obtained naval warfighting-relevant graduate education.
 Degrees earned through Department of the Navy funded Low-residency Graduate Education Program fulfill the graduate education requirement.